Economic Development & Institutions

 Covid-19 essays

-In response to the covid-19 global pandemic, the EDI programme has commissioned a series of essays written by EDI researchers.
-The essays highlight the relevance of EDI research to the covid-19 crisis, in many cases referring to ongoing EDI research.
-They illustrate how an understanding of the relationship between institutions and economic development might help to gauge the impact of the crisis and to formulate a response.
+In response to the covid-19 global pandemic, the EDI programme commissioned a series of essays written by EDI researchers.
+The essays highlight the relevance of EDI research to the covid-19 crisis, illustrating how an understanding of the relationship between institutions and economic development might help to gauge the impact of the crisis and to formulate a response.
 Read the essay series here.

 News & Events